-In 2011, a marine conservation officer was employed to help survey the reefs and marine habitat around Nikoi.
-The goal has been to establish a proper management plan for the Marine Protected Area (MPA) that was originally proposed by the Government in 2007.
+Regular surveys of the local flora and fauna are conducted by visiting naturalists and marine biologists.
+These surveys have led to the discovery of eight potential new fish species.
+Additionally, several rare marine animals, previously unknown to inhabit the area, have been recorded, including some that have never been photographed in the wild before.
+MARINE CONSERVATION AND MPAs The goal for marine conservation has been to establish a proper management plan for the Marine Protected Area (MPA) that was originally proposed by the Government in 2007.
 In 2018, a MOU was signed with Conservation International (CI) to help develop a management plan for the MPA.
-Nikoi together with external donors has funded a detailed survey of the MPA that was led by Dr Mark Erdmann from Cl and Dr Gerry Allen.
-This effort has led to the establishment and financing of a new local marine conservation foundation called Yayasan Ecology.
+Nikoi, together with external donors has funded a detailed survey of the MPA that was led by Dr Mark Erdmann and Dr Gerry Allen, two leading ichthyologists who have authored the definitive reference books on the subject for the Indo pacific.
+This effort led to the establishment and financing of a new local marine conservation foundation called Yayasan Ecology.
 An expert on MPAs was engaged to help the local government develop a plan that will benefit all stakeholders.
 In 2019, a 3 year work plan was agreed with the Fisheries Ministry and other stakeholders to help implement a management plan for the MPA.
-With support from Cl and Yayasan Ecology, local stakeholders were consulted, a management plan was prepared and the boundaries of the existing MPA were amended.
+With support from CI and Yayasan Ecology, local stakeholders were consulted, a management plan was prepared and the boundaries of the existing MPA were amended.
 In 2022, the revised area was formally gazetted by the local Governor.
 This was a first for the area and will provide a template for other proposed neighbouring MPAs.

-The conservation team on Nikoi supports the work of the local fisheries department and the marine biology department at the local university through providing students with access to the island and equipment for research purposes.
-In addition, students and professors from the local university joined the survey work led by Cl so they could learn from some of the leading marine biologists in the field.
+In 2024, a marine biologist was employed to conduct research surveys which will help understand the impact of the MPA, as well as provide guests with educational experiences.
+The team on Nikoi also supports the work of the local fisheries department, as well as the marine biology department at the local university through providing students with access to the island and equipment for research purposes.
+In addition, students and professors from the local university joined the survey work led by CI so they could learn from some of the leading marine biologists in the field.
 Nikoi's staff regularly patrol the beaches to look for sea turtle nests.
-When a nest is found, the team fence the area to protect them from predators.
+When a nest is found, the team fence the area to protect them from natural predators.
 This effort has resulted in thousands of hatchlings making it safely to the sea.
-So successful have our conservation efforts been that we have recently seen the critically endangered short clawed sea otters return to Nikoi to nest.
+So successful have the conservation efforts been that the critically endangered short clawed sea otters have return to Nikoi to nest in recent years.
+There is now believed to be a family of at least nine otters pernamently residing on the island.